 Diversity and Re-entry Supplement awards cannot be used to expand the scope of the parent grant.
 All applications are reviewed by program staff to assess the scope of the planned activities and evaluate their scientific merit and training potential.
-It is imperative that prospective applicants contact the Program Officer (PO) assigned to the parent grant during initial preparation of a supplement application and prior to its submission to discuss their goals and objectives.
-Critical issues to be discussed with the PO may include, but are not limited to, the research development and mentoring plan activities and objectives, the potential of the candidate to successfully continue his or her research career, the match of the supplement objectives and the research priorities of the NIMH, and the appropriate supplement duration for the proposed candidate.
+It is imperative that prospective applicants contact the Program Official (PO) assigned to the parent grant during initial preparation of a supplement application and prior to its submission to discuss their goals and objectives.
+Critical issues to be discussed with the PO may include, but are not limited to: candidate eligibility, the research development and mentoring plan activities and objectives, the potential of the candidate to successfully continue his or her research career, the match of the supplement objectives and the research priorities of the NIMH, and the appropriate supplement duration for the proposed candidate.

 - A brief proposal describing the project and training/career experience (not to exceed 6 pages), including:

 - Brief summary of the funded grant and description of the proposed supplement project.